martyurb/CA326-Elect/technical_manual/technical_manual.md

 1. In the server directory, run `npm install`.
 This will install all dependencies for the server application.
 2. Run `npm start`.
 This will start the application at `http://localhost:3000/`.
 3. Ensure you are connecting to the correct MongoDB by updating the mongoose connection string in `app.js`.
 4. [OPTION] To run unit tests, you will need to configure mongoose to connect to a remote MongoDB instance ("mongodb://34.241.192.136:27017").
 The reason for this is, we need a test account as we will need to generate an authorization token and encryption keys.
 Having a test account on a remote database has removed some major issues encountered with testing.
+To run the tests, run `npm test ./tests`

 ### Database Installation